 In case you get an EACCES error, it means node doesn’t have write permissions to the global packages folder.
 Follow the instructions here to set the correct folder permissions.

 Worried about your V1 Ionic projects?
 Don’t worry!
-The beta release has all the functionality to work with both V1 projects and V2 projects.
+The V2 CLI has all the functionality to work with both V1 projects and V2 projects.

 Once that’s done, create your first Ionic app:

 cd into the directory that was created and then run the